 Step 3: Check for dead pixels

 All flat-screen monitors use LCD technology to display an image.
 This uses tiny square blocks called ‘pixels’ that display various shades of red, green and blue.

 A monitor with a ‘native’ resolution of 1920 x 1080, for example, has 1920 pixels running horizontally and 1080 vertically, or 2,073,600 in total.
-Inevitably, with so many pixels making up a monitor screen, manufacturing defects do creep in and these can appear as black ‘dead’ pixels, or pixels that are ‘stuck’ on one particular colour.
+Inevitably, with so many pixels making up a monitor screen, manufacturing defects do creep in.
+These can appear as black ‘dead’ pixels, or pixels that are ‘stuck’ on one particular colour.

 Some manufacturers (usually of more expensive monitors) offer a ‘zero pixel defect’ policy, while others maintain that a handful can’t be avoided.
 Regardless, it’s relatively easy to check if a new monitor has a pixel problem, although you will need very sharp eyesight to do so.